Undefeated DI men's college basketball teams in 2021

 Note: Teams that haven't played a game this season are not included.

 You'll struggle to find a more impressive compilation of wins than what the Zags have.
 The Bulldogs have beaten Iowa, Kansas, West Virginia, Virginia, Auburn, San Francisco and BYU.
 With its rigorous non-conference slate in the rear-view mirror, Gonzaga started conference play with a 23-point win vs. San Francisco and has continued to win big.
-In their last outing, the Bulldogs beat Loyola Marymount by 17 points.
+In the WCC tournament final, the Bulldogs trailed by 12 at the half before they rallied to beat BYU by 10, 88-78.
+The win makes Gonzaga the first team to go into the NCAA tournament undefeated since Kentucky in 2015.